gsominsk/jina-qdrant-embedder/memory-bank/progress.md

     - **Result:** Repository cleaned, venv files no longer tracked, local environment intact.
     - **Outcome:** The service is now significantly faster on GPU and has robust memory management.
 Optimization efforts are concluded, with memory usage deemed acceptable.
 [2025-09-21 20:00:50] - Completed detailed analysis of embeddings service logs, identified excessive logging verbosity as main issue, created commit with logging optimizations and script fixes
+[2025-09-21 20:05:05] - Successfully removed large PyTorch library file from git history using filter-branch, reduced repository size from 104MB to 62MB, push completed